LAWNCARE CALENDAR

  Follow this with some fertiliser to help the grass fill the gaps caused by the removal of the moss.

 If there are any bare or thin patches in the lawn, then those areas will need to be re-seeded.
-Please ensure that adequate irrigation is applied, as a lack of water is the most common reason that a re-seed fails.
+Please ensure that adequate irrigation is applied, as a lack of water is the most common reason that a re-seed fails- I don't think we will be having a lack of water problem this month!!

 If the lawn is looking hungry, make an application of a spring/summer fertiliser; I would recommend using a slow-release type as this, alongside regular mowing, allows the sward to thicken out.